Sheldon Neuse: Los Angeles Dodgers

 On February 12, 2021, the Athletics traded Neuse and Gus Varland to the Los Angeles Dodgers in exchange for Adam Kolarek and Cody Thomas.
 On April 22, 2021, Neuse hit his first big league home run off of Emilio Pagán of the San Diego Padres.
 He played in 33 games for Los Angeles, hitting .182 with three home runs and 4 RBI.
 He spent most of the season with the Triple-A Oklahoma City Dodgers, where he hit .293 with 13 home runs and 56 RBI in 78 games.
 He was designated for assignment by the Dodgers on December 1, 2021.

 Oakland Athletics (second stint)

 Neuse was claimed off waivers by the Oakland Athletics on March 16, 2022.
 On April 11, Neuse hit his first career grand slam off of Tampa Bay Rays outfielder Brett Phillips as part of a 3-for-5 day.
 On September 24, Neuse was designated for assignment.
-He elected free agency on November 10, 2022.
+He cleared waivers and was sent outright to the Triple–A Las Vegas Aviators on September 25.
+Neuse elected free agency following the season on November 10.

 Hanshin Tigers

 On November 19, 2022, Neuse signed with the Hanshin Tigers of Nippon Professional Baseball.
+In Game 7 of the 2023 Japan Series Neuse hit a three–run home run to help the Tigers win their first Japan Series title since 1985.

+On November 15, 2023, Neuse re–signed with the Tigers on a one–year, $1.3 million contract for the 2024 season.
+In 49 games for Hanshin in 2024, he slashed .231/.302/.291 with one home run, eight RBI, and one stolen base.
+On October 24, 2024, the Tigers announced they would not retain Neuse, making him a free agent.

 Personal life

-Neuse's brother, Dylan, also played baseball at Fossil Ridge and was drafted by the Minnesota Twins in the 17th round of the 2021 MLB draft.
+Neuse's brother, Dylan, was teammates with Sheldon at Fossil Ridge.
+He was drafted by the Minnesota Twins in the 17th round of the 2021 MLB draft and is currently a free agent.

 Neuse and his wife Kadence welcomed their first child, a son, in October 2018.